pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### Version Skew Strategy

-Ideally, the latest release of a DRA driver should be used and it should support a wide range of numeric type versions.
+Ideally, the latest release of a DRA driver should be used and it should support a wide range of semantic type versions.
 Then problems due to version skew are less likely to occur.

 ## Production Readiness Review Questionnaire